farzaanfayaz7/myChess/README.md

 myChess

-Welcome to the Chess Project!
-This web-based chess game allows you to play against yourself or simply explore chess moves.
+Welcome to the myChess!
+This web-based chess game allows you to play against computer or simply explore chess moves.
 It features a random move generator, undo functionality, and the ability to reset the game.
 The game utilizes chessboard.js for a beautiful chessboard and piece set.

 Play here : https://mychess-farzaan.netlify.app/

 Features:

-    Random Move Generator: Generate random legal moves for any side.
+    Random Move Generator: Generate random legal moves.
     Undo Move: Step back to the previous state of the game.
     Reset Game: Start a new game at any time.
     Responsive Design: Play on desktop and mobile devices.